My Secret Bully

 Chrysanthemum

 A happy-go-lucky little girl has her spirits dampened when schoolmates make fun of her name.
 She always loved her name, just like the flower, until some kids start teasing her.
 With the support of a kind teacher, Chrysanthemum learns to stand up for herself and her lovely name.
-An award-winning children's book about bullying favored by educators and school counselors.
+An award-winning book favored by educators and school counselors.

 Purplicious